theonize/Currier/Gloss/Ruth/Ruth 1.md

 Elimelech may have prevented it but he also placed them in a situation where they were inclined to depart from their traditional regulations.

+8) Perhaps they got to the border when Naomi told the girls to go home.

 16-17) Ruth rejects Naomi's blessing and, instead, chooses to help carry her curse.
        Ruth's sacrificial love, __hessed__, is on display and shows us how God has sanctified her.
+       Ruth's devotion was some combination of her love of Yahweh, her love for Naomi, and her nature.

 20-22) Naomi declares that she has "returned empty" which is not true- she had Ruth with her.